cannikin/cameronjs/README.md

 ## Creating an app

-Cameron gives you a command line tool called `cameronjs` to actually create and work with your app.
-The `create` command will create a directory with the name you give it and populate it with the basic structure of a Cameron app:
+CameronJS gives you a command line tool called `cameronjs` to actually create and work with your app.
+The `create` command will create a directory with the name you give it and populate it with the basic structure of a CameronJS app:

     cameronjs create my_first_app